Associate of Science

-Computer Science is a dynamic and exciting field.
-It provides you with the power to solve todayâ€™s most pressing problems in fields like healthcare, the environment, education, and entertainment.
-See where Computer Science can take you.
+Computer Science is a dynamic and exciting field, designed to engage learners with the power to solve todayâ€™s pressing challenges in every field from health care to entertainment.

 - Design and write a program to solve a problem